 Children test limits when they have gone “off-track”.
 This happens when – for whatever reason – they have lost their sense of connection with themselves, and with us.
 Often this is because they are carrying a big load of emotional tension.
 When we bring limits, it can provide an opportunity for a child to offload that tension.
-Children’s upsets about our limits are the pathway – sometimes rocky – towards co-operation and workable behaviours.
+Rather than being a problem, children’s upsets about our limits are actually the pathway – admittedly sometimes rocky – towards co-operation and workable behaviours.

 We can bring limits playfully, sometimes firmly, but always warmly and gently.
 The laughter that erupts around playful limit setting eases the way – either to co-operation, or to tears and tantrums as children release deeper hurts.

 - In Hand in Hand, we encourage adults to take responsibility for setting limits by:

 - Stopping thoughtless or hurtful behaviour, without blame.

 - Moving in close to children, holding out a reasonable limit without backing down or being angry or hurtful to the child.

 - Staying to listen to feelings and upsets about the limits we have set.

 Children will recover their co-operative, reasonable selves once they have offloaded their feelings.

 The relationship bank account